Records are all your accounting and other financial information documents. These documents must be kept organized.

 The information that your records must contain depends on your situation and on factors such as:

 - your business type

 - the format you keep your records in (paper, electronic or a combination of the two)

 - if you have converted any paper records or supporting documents into an electronic version

 - if you are involved in e-commerce (for information about e-commerce, go to Conducting business on the Internet);

 - if you are a GST/HST registrant

 - if you are an employer

 The Canada Revenue Agency (CRA) has detailed information for situations where your records, including those of your business, have been affected by a disaster.
 For more information, including what qualifies as a disaster, go to Disasters and disaster relief.

 - What are records and supporting documents, and who has to keep them?

 - Your responsibilities and the requirements associated with records the law requires you to keep

 - GST/HST and payroll records

 Information that GST/HST registrants and persons claiming a GST/HST rebate or refund must keep in their records, and the information that employers must keep in their records.

 - Specific information that certain entities have to keep

-Information that corporations, registered charities, registered Canadian amateur athletic associations, other qualified donees, registered agents for registered political parties, official agents for candidates in a federal election and trusts must keep in their records.
+Information that corporations, trusts, registered agents for registered political parties, official agents for candidates in a federal election, and registered charities, registered Canadian amateur athletic associations and other qualified donees must keep in their records.

 - Acceptable format, imaging paper documents, and backing up electronic files

 Paper and electronic formats; converting paper documents into electronic files; reproducing or destroying paper documents after imaging; making backup copies of your electronic files.

 - Where and how long to keep your records, for how long, and how to request the permission to destroy them early

 - Review of business systems and keeping audit trails of business transactions